VeloxDB/VeloxDB/Doc/guide/getting_started.md

 | To            | Copies DBO to DTO     | No        | No arguments     | DTO         |
 | From          | Creates DBO from DTO  | Yes       | ObjectModel, DTO | DBO         |

-For more detailed information see [Automapper](automapper.md) section of the guide.
+For more detailed information see [Automapper](database_apis.md##automapper) section of the guide.

 #### Create database API
 All business logic is defined in server side methods, we call these methods database operations.
 By keeping the business logic and the data in the same process, VeloxDB avoids multiple round trips to the Database.
 Create BlogApi.cs file with the following content:
 [!code-csharp[Main](../../Samples/GetStarted/VlxBlog/BlogApi.cs)]

 The methods described in this file can be called from the client using VeloxDB.Protocol library.
-This will be covered in the next chapter.
+This will be covered in the next section.
 To define a database API operation you need to create a class marked with the <xref:VeloxDB.Protocol.DbAPIAttribute>.
 Each method should be decorated with the <xref:VeloxDB.Protocol.DbAPIOperationAttribute>.

 <!-- For more information see [VeloxDB Protocol](../tech.md#veloxdb-protocol).-->